Azure/iot-hub-device-update-yocto/README.md

 You can either just include the string wholesale in the terminal (eg for `$yocto_release` just use `'kirkstone'`) or set the variable at the beginning and then copy the command from this screen.

-You can set a bash variable like `yocto_release` this:
+You can set a bash variable like `yocto_release` like this:
 ```shell
 yocto_release=kirkstone
 ```